affans/personal/content/post/reg-glmnet.md

 ---
-title: "Regularization in Machine Learning"
+title: "Regularization Techniques in Regression Models"
 date: 2021-05-16
 draft: false
 ---
-What is *regularization* in machine learning algorithms?
+What is *regularization* in regression models?
 Regularization is a modification to a learning algorithm that aims to reduce its generalization error by not its training error.
 This technique is often used for very high-dimensional data in which the number of features (or predictors, explanatory variables) exceeds the sample sample size.

 ## Prerequisites and Context
 Our context for this post is linear regression where the target variable $y$ is explained by $n$ features $X = (x_1, x_2, \ldots, x_n)$, with corresponding coefficients $\beta = (\beta_1, \beta_2, \ldots, \beta_n)$.
 Recall the cost function (with respect to $\beta$) of the linear regression algorithm is given by $\Vert y - X\beta \Vert_2^2$ over $N$ data points.
 Regression by OLS then estimates the coefficients $\beta$ (and the intercept) by minimizing the squared prediction errors across the training data.
 To increase model accuracy, one tries to fit as many datapoints by moving the model from linear to quadratic to polynomial.
 However, as model complexity grows, higher degree model and large coefficients increase the variance significantly leading to overfitting.